 Shock Mitigation

 The definition of Shock Mitigation is 'To make a violent collision or impact less intense'.
-Shock Mitigation at sea can reduce injury and increase comfort for passengers & crew.
+Shock Mitigation at sea can reduce injury and increase passenger & crew comfort.

 Operational Requirements